stargatedaw/stargate/docs/troubleshooting/linux_install.md

  to create a (nearly) universal DAW flash drive.

 ## Adding the AppImage to the start menu
-If you wish to add it to the start menu, create a file called `~/.local/share/applications/stargate.desktop` with this contents:
+If you wish to add the Stargate DAW AppImage to the start menu, there is a special command that is only available in the AppImage:
 ```
-[Desktop Entry]
-Type=Application
-Name=StargateDAW
-Comment=Digital Audio Workstation
-Exec=Path/to/AppImage
-Icon=Path/to/stargate.png
+/path/to/Stargate*.AppImage appimage-start-menu
 ```

-Note that you will need to update the file paths, and download the icon [from here].
-The desktop file will need to be updated when you download new versions
+This command will extract `stargate.png` next to the AppImage, and create a `~/.local/share/applications/stargate.desktop` file to add Stargate DAW to your start menu.

+Note that this must be done everytime you download a new version, otherwise it will be pointing to the old version (which may be deleted).

 # deb distros
 Debian, and it's derivatives like Ubuntu, MX Linux, Linux Mint, and many